Speaker: Luis Moreno-Ocampo, Prosecutor, International Criminal Court

 To request permission to reprint or reuse CFR material, please fill out this permissions request form (PDF), referring to the instructions on page 1.

-Since 1945, some major figures have been brought before domestic and international courts to answer to charges including genocide,...
+Since 1945, many leaders have been brought before courts to answer to charges including genocide, corruption, and crimes against humanty in...

 Thanks to a once-obscure law passed in 1789, foreign victims of foreign human rights abusers can use U.S. courts to sue their abusers.
 But...